 Using Compare and Contrast to Teach Art History

 In this post, I focus on comparing works from one period with art from the period that comes before.
-I love this method because in addition to reviewing prior knowledge, you teach students to discover the conventions of the art movement or period on their own.
+I love this method because, in addition to reviewing prior knowledge, you teach students to discover the conventions of the art movement or period on their own.

-It’s easy to tell students that the conventions of Baroque art are contrast between light and dark, intimate compositions, use of contemporary everyday models, foreshortening, etc, but they won’t remember it unless they find those things for themselves.
+It’s easy to tell students that the conventions of Baroque art are contrasted between light and dark, intimate compositions, use of contemporary everyday models, foreshortening, etc, but they won’t remember it unless they find those things for themselves.
 When you put a Baroque artwork next to a Renaissance artwork, those conventions become immediately clear.

 Use the following artwork pairs to have students better understand and connect with the conventions and themes of the art periods.

 This Lesson is in The Curated Connections Library!

 Find the full lesson from this post along with hundreds of other art teaching resources and trainings in the Curated Connections Library.
 Click here for more information about how to join or enter your email below for a free Artwork of the Week lesson from the membership!

 In my Italian Baroque lesson (which you can download as a member of The Curated Connections Library), I have 4 sets of images that I print and have students compare and contrast art in small groups.
 My favorite set is Leonardo da Vinci’s The Last Supper and Caravaggio’s Supper at Emmaus.